 Overweight or obese dogs

 Obesity is one of the most common health issues in dogs.
 Pups with weight control issues can benefit from a diet lower in grains and other carbs because their body will utilize the fat (and protein) for energy.
-Their system also needs to burn more energy (calories) to break down the fat and protein during digestion.
-Keep in mind that any protein not utilized by the body to build new muscle will also be converted into fat.
+Their system also needs to burn more energy (calories) to break down fat and protein during digestion.
+Keep in mind that any protein not utilized by the body to build new muscle will become fat.

 So, grain-free will not help every pet’s weight loss goals, but it’s an option for some.

 Sometimes vets recommend a low-carbohydrate diet for dogs with health issues like diabetes or cancer.
 Unless the pup overweight, a low-carbohydrate, high-fat diet containing fish oil may speed recovery and extend a disease-free state of remission.
 As well as help manage insulin production for diabetic pups.

 Some grains will have higher glucose levels, which challenge insulin levels in diabetic pups.
 And the gluten and lectins in some grains can cause inflammation.
 But, not all grains trigger inflammation.